Policies

 - NetIX Global Internet Exchange members are encouraged to do the best to aggregate their routes in accordance with RFC2519 (A Framework for Inter-Domain Route Aggregation).

-- All prefixes advertised across the NetIX Global Internet Exchange network shall have their next-hope attribute pointing to the IP address of the advertising router UNLESS agreement has been made in advance in writing by NetIX and the members involved.
+- All prefixes advertised across the NetIX Global Internet Exchange network shall have their next-hop attribute pointing to the IP address of the advertising router UNLESS an agreement has been made in advance in writing by NetIX and the members involved.

 - Newly installed ports are initially connected to the isolated testing segment to verify whether the member’s equipment is configured correctly.
 Connection to the production network is possible only after all detected defects are removed.